LeToNode/Play2.0-CN-doc/javaGuide/main/sql/JavaDatabase.md

 ```

 ## Importing a Database Driver

-Other than h2 for in-memory database, useful mostly in development mode, Play 2.0 does not provide any database driver.
-Consequently, to deploy in production you will need to add your database driver as a dependency.
+Other than for the h2 in-memory database, useful mostly in development mode, Play 2.0 does not provide any database drivers.
+Consequently, to deploy in production you will have to add your database driver as an application dependency.

-For example, if you use MySQL5, you need to add a [[dependency | SBTDependencies]] for the connector:
+For example, if you use MySQL5, you need to add a [[dependency| SBTDependencies]] for the connector:

 ```
 val appDependencies = Seq(
      // Add your project dependencies here,